traefik/traefik/docs/configuration/acme.md

 Let's Encrypt functionality will be limited until Træfik is restarted.

 If Let's Encrypt is not reachable, these certificates will be used :
-  - ACME certificates already generated before downtime,
+  - ACME certificates already generated before downtime
-  - Expired ACME certificates,
+  - Expired ACME certificates
-  - Provided certificates,
+  - Provided certificates

 !!! note
  Default Træfik certificate will be used instead of ACME certificates for new (sub)domains (which need Let's Encrypt challenge).